degreepath/catalog-differ/2017-2018/music.req.md

 MUSIC 214

 |  Post-Tonal Musicianship  |
-Select 2 courses from Level III music electives, including at least one upper- level musicology elective (MUSIC 34x)  |  2
+Select 2 courses from Level III music electives, including at least one upper-level musicology elective (MUSIC 34x)  |  2
 Select 3 additional courses from Level II or Level III music electives  |  3
 Performance Studies  |
 6 semesters (0.25 each); 4 in the same instrument/voice.  |  1.5